dg-gh/welp_library/docs/welp_bit_flags.md

 	A.as_bit_flags();

-Reinterprets any object A as bit flags reference of 8 * sizeof(A) bits.
+Reinterprets any object A as a bit flag reference of 8 * sizeof(A) bits.

 	A.as_bit_flags<n>();

-Reinterprets any object A as bit flags refence of n bits.
+Reinterprets any object A as a bit flag refence of n bits.

 ### Printing the bits